Arowah is an award-winning composer, producer and musician know for the fluidity and breath of their artistic projects.

 A prolific composer, Arowah has been commissioned by the likes of Royal Philharmonic Society, BBC Radio 3, Wigmore Hall, National Sawdust and University of Michigan.

-I was commissioned by BBC Radio 3 to celebrate the Sounds of the Century with this piece for BBC Concert Orchestra and guests Emma Rawicz and Lorenz Okello-Osengor, honuring the 2003 Peace Rally against the Iraq War and peace movements globally
+Commissioned by BBC Radio 3 to celebrate the Sounds of the Century, performed by BBC Concert Orchestra and guests Emma Rawicz and Lorenz Okello-Osengor, honouring the 2003 Peace Rally against the Iraq War and peace movements globally

 Arowah previously performed internationally as Jelly Cleaver and as the bandleader and composer for all-female disco band All Day Breakfast Cafe.
-They were also a founding member of Queen Colobus and Twat Union, and performed as a member of many bands and ensembles.
+They were also a founding member of Queen Colobus and Twat Union, and had a busy career as a session musician for many other artists.